datamade/searchable-map-template-csv/README.md

-# Searchable Map Template - Turf
+# Searchable Map Template - CSV

 You want to put your data on a searchable, filterable map.
-This is a free, open source template using Turf to help you do it.
+Provide a comma separated file (CSV) and this free, open source template will do the rest.
 This template is a successor to Derek Eder's [Fusion Tables Map Template](https://github.com/derekeder/FusionTable-Map-Template).

 **[See the working demo &raquo;](https://searchable-map-template-turf.netlify.com/)**